History of the Church & School

 Construction of St. Philip the Apostle School began in 1954 and was completed on September 5, 1955.
 His Excellency Bishop Thomas K. Gorman dedicated the building on September 18, 1955.
 The Parish Hall opened on October 1, 1967.
 In 1969, an annex building joined the parish plant to accommodate the expanding school.
 It housed a Library and a classroom.

 In the summer of 1974, the Church undertook major improvements to the property.
 The sanctuary was re-designed, carpeting added, and new sanctuary furnishings bought.
 The new Altar of Resurrection and Baptismal Font were dedicated in loving memory of Father Lucien Burque, who died in March 1976.
 New lighting, carpeting, and air-conditioning were added to the school.
-The rectory at 8178 Nelson Drive was sold and construction of a new rectory began in November 1977.
+The rectory at 8178 Nelson Drive was closed and construction of a new rectory began in November 1977.
 Work was completed in June 1979, and the new rectory was blessed by the Most Reverend Bishop Thomas Tschoepe on September 16, 1979.

 In September of 1987, a large new wing connected to the east end of the school was completed which included a Cafeteria, Gym, Library, Computer Lab, Science Lab, and additional classrooms.